 TRANSFORAMINAL EPIDURAL INJECTION

-Transforaminal epidural injections are a minimally invasive treatment option commonly given to patients with leg and/or back pain in order to relieve such pain and improve mobility without surgery.
+Our NJ pain management center has extensive experience administering transforaminal epidural injections to patients with leg and/or back pain in order to relieve such pain and improve mobility without surgery.

 WHAT IS A TRANSFORAMINAL EPIDURAL INJECTION?